cositools/cosi-data-challenges/README.md

 ### DC3 Goals:
 - Image the two photon (gg) spatial distribution (either NFW or Burkert models)
 - Fit for the spectra of the gg or eeg annihilation model
-- Confirm that COSI is sensitive to the different spatial distribution modeled in the Burkert and NFW profile, for either the gg or eeg model
+- Confirm that COSI is sensitive to the different spatial distributions modeled in the Burkert and NFW profiles, for either the gg or eeg model
 - Estimate COSI’s sensitivity to annihilating WIMPs

 **Data Files:** <br />